-Registration sensor detects jamming of the leading edge of paper: Registration sensor is not turned ON in a fixed period of time after the feeding starts.
+• Registration sensor detects jamming of the leading edge of paper: Registration sensor is not turned ON in a fixed period of time after the feeding starts.

-Paper jam (E12, E13 and E21: Error code differs depending on the paper source.)
-Refer to the error code table in Service Handbook.
+Paper jam (E12, E13, E21, E30 and E33)

+(The error code differs depending on the paper source.
+Refer to the error code table in Service Handbook.)

-The PFU paper feed sensor is not turned ON in a fixed period of time after the pickup solenoid is turned ON
+The PFU paper feed sensor is not turned ON in a fixed period of time after the pickup solenoid is turned ON.